huahuayu/onerpc/README.md

 1rpc integrate them all, which provide higher availability, better performance, and better privacy.

+Currently, on 15,Feb,2024, there are 1276 chains with 2693 free rpcs are integrated, and the number is growing.

+https://1rpc.dev is the public gateway, you can use it directly.

 ### What's the problem with free rpcs

 The problems are: